Simultaneous Equations: Equal Values and Substitution Method

 Interactive Activity

-Simultaneous equations: equal values and substitution method
+Solve simultaneous equations step-by-step using equal values and substitution

 Loading interactive widget...